Reference-Free Image Quality Assessment for Virtual Try-On via Human Feedback: Introduction

-To address these challenges, we propose Image Quality Assessment for Virtual Try-On (VTON-IQA), a reference-free framework designed to approximate human perceptual judgment without requiring ground-truth images.
-By taking as input a person image, a garment image, and the corresponding generated try-on image, VTON-IQA outputs a continuous quality score aligned with human subjective evaluation.
+To address these challenges, we propose VTON-IQA, a reference-free evaluation framework that performs image quality assessment (IQA) of virtual try-on images without relying on ground truth.
+Given a person image, a garment image, and the corresponding generated try-on image, VTON-IQA predicts a continuous quality score aligned with human subjective evaluations.
 To model human perceptual judgments, we construct VTON-QBench, a large-scale human-annotated benchmark tailored to virtual try-on images.
-VTON-QBench comprises 62,688 try-on images generated by 14 representative VTON models, annotated through crowdsourced subjective evaluation.
+VTON-QBench consists of 62,688 try-on images generated by 14 representative VTON models and annotated through crowdsourced subjective evaluations.
 Since crowdsourcing inevitably introduces variability in annotation quality, including inattentive or adversarial responses, we design a dedicated data curation pipeline to quantitatively assess annotator consistency and reliability.
-This process enables the identification and exclusion of unreliable annotators from the final dataset.
+This process allows us to identify and exclude unreliable annotators from the final dataset.
 As a result, VTON-QBench contains 431,800 high-quality annotations collected from 13,838 qualified annotators.
 To the best of our knowledge, this is the largest dataset to date for human subjective quality evaluation in the virtual try-on domain.
-Through this framework and dataset, our method provides a scalable and reproducible alternative to large-scale user studies for evaluating virtual try-on quality.
+With VTON-IQA and VTON-QBench, we provide a scalable and reproducible alternative to large-scale user studies for evaluating virtual try-on quality.